ovh/docs/pages/web_cloud/web_cloud_databases/connecting-to-database-on-database-server/guide.en-ie.md

 ---
-title: 'Connecting to a database on your database server'
+title: "Connecting to a database on your database server"
-excerpt: 'Find out how to log in to your database'
+excerpt: "Find out how to log in to your database"
-updated: 2023-06-22
+updated: 2023-10-31
 ---

 ## Objective